cxw620/rust-polyglot/docs/traits.rst

        .collect::<Result<Vec<_>,io::Error>()?;

-``collect`` is more idiomatic than open-coding additions to a mutable collection variable.
-It can be faster,
-and aggressively-Rustic style tries to minimise the use of ``mut`` variables.
+``collect`` is more idiomatic than open-coding additions to a mutable collection variable: use of iterators is often faster than a ``for`` loop, and aggressively-Rustic style tries to minimise the use of ``mut`` variables.